 You can see that Ricagin caught on quickly!

-This is John Mark with his co
+This is John Mark with his cousin Charlie,

 and the drawing JM made of a Chinese Junk under repair, in front of the school.